 5.5.2.1 Key issue details

-Editor’s note: It is FFS whether the use-case described in this key issue is in the scope of NPN as per SA1 and SA2 agreed scenarios, requirements and architecture.

 In the 5G System, the authentication credentials are stored and processed in the UDM/ARP as described in TS 33.501 [5].
 For standalone NPNs, it is understood that it is recommended not to have any restriction on the credentials and the authentication methods.
 This is since the NPN operators might already have their own identity and credential management systems, typically legacy AAA infrastructures for authentication and authorization of the devices or the users.

 Now in order to allow the use of any authentication credentials and methods, the common practise was to support an interaction with a AAA entity.
 This is for example what has been done for the Secondary Authentication where the SMF interacts with an external AAA entity in the DN.
 This is also what was adopted in the slicing enhancement study captured in TR 23.740 [8] and where it is assumed that the AUSF interacts with AAA entity for the slice specific authentication procedure.